gundvang/Theatrix/README.md

 ## Setup customization
-Theatrix can be customized by changing the settings in the setup function (`Theatrix.setup({})`) before initializing.
+Theatrix can be customized by changing the settings in the setup function (`Theatrix.setup({});`) before initializing.
-Below is a list of settings that can be changed via the setup function.
+Below is a list of settings that can be changed via the setup function:

 ##### `defaultTime: 1000`
 Choose the default number of milliseconds that the scenes are locked when changing scene.